neuro-sys/sector-cpc/docs/README.md

     insert <file_name> [<entry_addr>, <exec_addr>]
                                       Insert file on host system into disk. del <file_name>                   Delete file from disk.
-    info <file_name>                  Print info about file in disk.
+    info <file_name> [--tracks]       Print info about file in disk.

 Notes:
  - [0] In CP/M 2.2 there is no way to distinguish if a file is text or binary.
-When extracting file records of every 128 bytes, an ASCII file past SUB character is garbage as it signifies end of file.
+When extracting file records of every 128 bytes, an ASCII file past SUB byte is garbage as it signifies end of file.
 Use this flag when extracing text files.

  - [1] <entry_addr> and <exec_addr> are in base 16, non-numeric characters will be ignored.
     Also give space between the two.
 E.g. 0x8000, or &8000 and 8000h are valid.

 ```

 ## Build